-Lettuce is best when it is young and tender.
+- Lettuce is best when it is young and tender.
 As it ages, it gets bitter.
-So I get a mix (there are many, but I especially like Johnny’s Allstar Lettuce Mix) and I plant it every ten to fourteen days.
+So I get a mix (there are many, but I especially like Johnny’s Allstar Lettuce Mix) and I plant it every 10 to 14 days.

-I prepare the soil by adding my usual mix of additives (kelp meal, azomite powder and old compost or manure) then fluffing up the bed by either turning it or loosening it with a broadfork.
+- Prepare the soil with some additives (kelp meal, azomite powder and old compost or manure) then fluff up the bed by either turning it or loosening it with a broadfork.

 - I take out a half-bucket of the soil, then broadcast the seeds.
 By this, I mean that I throw them everywhere—as opposed to in rows.
 I then cover them with the soil in the bucket and I mark how far I have planted so I know where to begin next time.
 I water them well right away.
 This lets the “lettuce angels” know that I am prepared to take good care of them while they grow.